 - Be sweet to yourself.
 Binge eating is related to emotions many times.
 We have thousands and thousands of thoughts every day, most of which are negative.
 Pay attention to your thoughts and you’ll quickly see what I’m talking about.
 Try to keep your thoughts positive and think good things about yourself.
 The binge eating cycle just makes this worse because when we binge eat, we feel guilty and think terrible things about ourselves which just makes us want to binge all over again.
 Work on positive self-talk.
 I know this might sound weird or hokey, but it works.
 We’re surrounded by so much negativity every day.
 The most important thing I can say on this is to treat yourself like someone you love.
 Give yourself some positive vibes and it will change your mood.
 Try some positive affirmations to give yourself a boost.

 - Pay attention to what triggers your binge eating.
 Sometimes binge eating is triggered by boredom or a certain person’s influence.
 Do you binge after a stressful day at work?
 When you hang out with a certain friend or family member, do you tend to binge?
 Does watching TV trigger a junk food binge?
 I bet if you give it a little attention, you’ll find a pattern to what is triggering your binge sessions.
 Once you know what it is, you can work to change your habits.
 For me, my main trigger was watching TV.
 For some reason when I would sit in front of the TV, I needed to be munching on something (usually something sweet).
+This program really helped me figure out my triggers and change my mindset so I could start losing weight.
+It was much easier than I expected.

 - Keep junk food out of your house.
 It’s a lot harder to binge on junk food if you don’t have the food readily available.
 I know some people say “But I have to have that stuff for my kids and husband to eat.”
 They really don’t need to eat that stuff either.
 Processed food is not necessary for anyone’s survival.
 Keep healthy options for them and yourself to snack on.
 It will help you avoid temptation and they’ll be healthier for it too.
+I used this SUGAR VACUUM PROGRAM to help me get rid of my junk food cravings.

 - Don’t give yourself crazy diet restrictions.
 If you feel like you can’t have anything good to eat, chances are you’re going to go crazy and eat all the things.
 Focus on eating whole foods like vegetables, fruits, protein and healthy fats.
 Find delicious recipes so you’ll feel like you’re indulging when you really aren’t.
 Once I started following a plant based whole food diet, my cravings and urge to binge eat went away because I’m able to eat things that I truly love.